ReadieFur/BSDataPuller/README.md

 ///The maximum possible score with the player selected multipliers applied for the current number of cut notes. int MaxScoreWithMultipliers = 0;

-///The string rank label for tue current score.
+///The string rank label for the current score.
 ///i.e. SS, S, A, B, etc.
 string Rank = "SSS";